LipeCarmelUFBA/IHMPC-Lab/README.md

 ## 3 - Demonstrative Examples
 ---
 The IHMPCLab has a select set of examples, located in **Examples folder**, to demonstrate the module's capabilities through closed-loop simulations using both systems and controllers available in research papers.
-The file named "run" consists of a code to run each of these examples and save their results (see "results" section).
-The "run" file includes short introductory comments on the system and the controller utilized for each simulation.

-It is possible to exclude examples from running by converting their lines in the "run" file into comments by adding "#" at the beginning of the line.
+Running any example while using the **IHMPC-Lab** folder as the working directory will generate plot results at the **result** folder.

-In order to find the simulation utilized by the paper associated with this CodeOcean capsule, please refer to the script found at "/src/Examples/Unstable Systems/Optimizing Targets/Provided Inputs/CSTR.py".
-This particular example is called at line 84 of the "run" file.
+In order to find the simulation utilized by the paper associated with this project (publication pending), please refer to the script found at "/src/Examples/Unstable Systems/Optimizing Targets/Provided Inputs/CSTR.py".

 # References